background

 Instead, you can solve many of these problems by…

-The benefits of this are:
+The benefits of this approach include:

 This can be as simple as a form that asks new hires about things like hobbies, interests, pets etc. Then, when introducing new hires share these answers with the rest of the team so they can have richer introductions - vs bland "welcome to the team!".